 This course focuses on the examination of methodologies of dietary assessment and their application to design, conduct, analyze, and interpret epidemiological studies related to nutrition.
 Introduces the practical application of nutritional epidemiology to health programs and policy, and reviews the current state of knowledge regarding diet and other nutritional indicators as etiologic factors in disease.
-Prerequisites: NUTR 360 and NUTR 440.
+Prerequisites: NUTR 440, MATH 316 or equivalent statistics course (BA 216, COM 240, ECON 212, POSC 250, PSYC 250, SOC 250) or instructor approval.